Talktotheo/shopkpi/replit.md

 ## Overview

-ShopPrint KPIs is a full-stack web application designed for tracking and analyzing Key Performance Indicators (KPIs) in a print shop environment.
+ShopKPI is a full-stack web application designed for tracking and analyzing Key Performance Indicators (KPIs) in a print shop environment.
 The application allows users to submit daily KPI reports and provides administrators with comprehensive dashboard analytics and user management capabilities.

 ## System Architecture